 As much as we like to believe we can all live perfectly healthy lives, making all the right choices, eating all the right foods and doing all the right exercises, that reality, for most, is unrealistic.

 However, that doesn’t mean a balance can’t be struck to improve both our bodies and our lives.

 Just like the digestive system requires balance, so too should your diet and food-based habits.

-Limiting processed foods is an excellent start.
+Limiting processed foods and trying more plant based vegan recipes like these is an excellent start.